Bruno Bertotti

-Between 1953 and 1956, Bertotti worked as a scholar at the Dublin Institute for Avanced Studies.
+Between 1953 and 1956, Bertotti worked as a scholar at the Dublin Institute for Advanced Studies.
 Following, Bertotti was a visiting scholar at the Institute for Advanced Study in Princeton, in 1958-59.
 In 2007 he was awarded the Italian Gold Medal for Merit in Science and Culture.
 Among the last scholars in relativity from the University of Pavia are Alessandro Spallicci and Alberto Vecchio.